 Does your business appear in Google search results?
-Learning how to optimize Google My Business (GMB) is the first step to ensure your potential customers and business partners can find your company quickly and conveniently online.
+Learning how to optimize Google My Business (GMB), now called Google Business Profile, is the first step to ensure your potential customers and business partners can find your company quickly and conveniently online.

 Google My Business is a free tool that allows entrepreneurs to manage their digital presence without doing any extra work on their website.
-Google developed GMB to make it simpler for online users to get the information they need in a single search query.
+Google developed Google Business Profile or GMB to make it simpler for online users to get the information they need in a single search query.

 Through Google My Business optimization, you can display and update your company details with ease, including your location, phone number, website link and promotional assets.
 More importantly, you can ensure the accuracy of your business data and keep a consistent brand image on search engines.